Student Communication Websites

 DO NOT USE

-- Color as a means to understand or navigate a site (click on the red button to continue)
+- Color as a means to understand or navigate a site (such as: click on the red button to continue) or text as a means to naviage (such as: see below).

 - Just because you can do something “neat” does not always mean you should!
 Discuss any “cool” features you found and want to use with Student Communications before implementing them on a website.